Dreaming of a GT-ometry

 We can even guess what the “\(\GT\)-points” should be (in good cases, guided by Grothendieck’s section conjectures): they are lifts of the outer \(\GT\)-action into an action \(\GT \to \Aut(\pigeom(X))\), modulo conjugacy by an element of \(\pigeom(X)\)!

-Let us be even more radical — anabelian-geometry like — and take as the definition of a \(\GT\)-variety2 that it is an extension of \(\GT\) by a finitely generated profinite group.
+Let us be even more radical — anabelian-geometry like — and take as the definition of a \(\GT\)-variety2 that it is an extension of \(\GT\) by a profinite group which is topologically finitely generated.
 Morphisms have a good candidate definition too, inspired by anabelian conjectures for hyperbolic curves: if \(1 \to A \to B \to \GT \to 1\) and \(1 \to A' \to B' \to \GT \to 1\) are two extensions, a morphism between them is a morphism \(B \to B'\), which commutes with the surjections to \(\GT\), and considered modulo conjugacy by an element of \(A'\).

 This principle gives rise to a category of “geometric-like” objects for any group \(G\), which I call \(G\)-ometries (defined carefully below).
 A variety over \(\Q\) induces a \(G_{\Q}\)-ometry, and the “\(\GT\)-varieties” presented above are the \(\GT\)-ometries.